allencarvallo/RALFE/README.md

-# RALFE
+# RALFE - Robot Assisted Living for Elderly

-Robot Assisted Living for Elderly enables elderly persons with mild cognitive or functional disabilities lead an independent, stress-free life.
+RALFE enables elderly persons with mild cognitive or functional disabilities lead an independent, stress-free life.
 RALFE features
 1. Supports routine medication needs of the Elderly on time
 2. Eradicates a sense of loneliness from their life